 Wine, the drink of the upper class, was imported into Cambridge.
-So was salt and fish from the sea.
-Reeds and rushes were also brought to Cambridge by river.
+So were salt and fish from the sea.
+Reeds and rushes were also brought to Cambridge by the river.
 (They had many uses.
 They were strewn on the floor and when soaked in fat were used as cheap lights.
 They were cheaper than candles.)
-Grain from the land surrounding Cambridge was taken to Kings Lynn then transported by sea to London and exported to other parts of Europe.
+The grain from the land surrounding Cambridge was taken to Kings Lynn then transported by sea to London and exported to other parts of Europe.

 In 1207 Cambridge was given a charter (a document granting the townspeople certain rights).
 From then on the merchants of Cambridge elected a mayor.

 The Round Church was built in 1107.
 Then in the 13th-century friars arrived in Cambridge.
 Friars were like monks but instead of withdrawing from the world, they went out to preach.
 In Cambridge, there were Dominican friars (known as black friars because of their black costumes).
 There were also Carmelites (known as white friars) and Franciscans (known as Grey Friars).